-In Queensland, the first two incursions were discovered in 2001, one in the south western suburbs of Brisbane and the other at the Port of Brisbane.
+In Queensland, the first 2 incursions were discovered in 2001, 1 in the south western suburbs of Brisbane and the other at the Port of Brisbane.
 The third and fourth incursions were found in Yarwun, Central Queensland in 2006 and 2013.
 The fifth and most recent incursion was found at Brisbane Airport in 2015.

 Spread from the initial Brisbane infestation has led to infestations around the greater Brisbane area, Ipswich, Logan and Redlands.
 Isolated infestations have also been found in Scenic Rim, Gold Coast and Lockyer Valley.

 Genetic analysis shows there have been 2 further incursions of fire ants into Australia.

 The following maps show where community fire-ant reports have come from in 3-month blocks.

 Low fire-ant infestation indicates that less than 1% of properties in the suburb have reported fire ants.
 Very high infestation indicates that more than 10% of properties in the suburb have reported fire ants.

 - May–July 2020 fire ant detection map (PDF 5.1MB)

 - April–June 2020 fire ant detection map (PDF 3.3MB)

 - March–May 2020 fire ant detection map (PDF 2.8MB)